rjimeno/today_i_learned/README.md

 of the files that have no name.
 You can also think of those as files with zero links or, equivalently, files that have been deleted.

-Still in Linux and probably others OO SS (Solaris for example), issuing `lsof | grep deleted` should also show deleted files but feels more prone to errors.
-For example, a script would probably fails if the file name or path include the string 'deleted'.
+Still, in Linux and probably others OO SS (Solaris for example), issuing `lsof | grep deleted` should also show deleted files but feels more prone to errors.
+For example, a script would probably fail if the file name or path include the string 'deleted'.